vickytoriah/Quant_Practice/README.md

 Since my answer will be consistent between the 4 versions, it will be the easy factor to keep constant as I learn how to apply advanced programming methods and convey my thought-process.
 Therefore, if I can re-iterate my answer in all 4 versions, then I will be able to learn the systematic logic for each version type, and improve my computing, programming, and quantitative skills simultaneously.

-As I am not a computing student, but am really interested in learning the science behind programming rather than just the simple syntax differences, I am doing this to develop my computing knowledge and skills.
-(That is why it is all OOP and why I will add C++)
+As I am really interested in learning the in-depth computer science rather than just the simple syntax differences between languages, I am focusing on OOP and C++ to further develop the skills' depth.

-I am a multilinguist, and easily pick up new subjects, languages and concepts, thus I do not find functional programming too difficult to learn within a few weeks or shorter.
-I learned SQL, R, Python, and VBA within a few hours for certain projects, within a few hours of starting them.
+I am a multilinguist (native fluency in English, German and Chinese, conversational fluency in French), and easily pick up new subjects, languages and concepts, thus I do not find functional programming too difficult to learn within a few weeks or shorter.
+I learned SQL, R, Python, and VBA within a few hours for certain projects.

-This is also why I decided to learn computation finance in C++, and became certified at Imperial College London.
+This is also why I decided to learn computational finance in C++, and became certified at Imperial College London.

 </details>